Guest post by Josie Rose, SFLA Student Leader

 This past July, we gave our first ever biannual $1,000.00 grant to Malika Pegues.
 She is an inspiration.
 When I read that she attended classes during the pandemic with her three children while living in a domestic violence shelter, all on her own, my heart leaped out to her.
 On top of that, she is a veteran and a crisis counselor, majoring in Psycho-Neurobiology & Therapeutic Recreation at Queens College.

-When we gave her the award during a ceremony at a local pregnancy help organization, The Bridge to Life, her words nearly brought me to tears, “Thank you.
+When we gave her the award during a ceremony at a local pregnancy resource center, The Bridge to Life, her words nearly brought me to tears, “Thank you.
 No one has ever told me that what I did was worthy of praise […]”

 Those words are going to fuel my work for the rest of my life.
 Every mother needs to know that they are strong, inspirational, and praiseworthy.
 I hope to continue my fundraising efforts and expand this scholarship citywide, then statewide.
 Every student should have access to support like this.